Most valuable player

 Frank Nighbor with the original Hart Memorial Trophy in 1924.
 The trophy is awarded annually to the "player judged most valuable to his team" in the National Hockey League (NHL).

 In team sports, a most valuable player (MVP) award is an honor typically bestowed upon an individual (or individuals, in the instance of a tie) whose individual performance is the greatest in an entire league, for a particular competition, or on a specific team.
 The purpose of the award is to recognize the contribution of the individual's efforts amongst a group effort, and to highlight the excellence, exemplariness, and/or outstandingness of a player's performance amidst the performance of their peers in question.

 The term can have different connotations depending on the context in which it is used.
 A 'League MVP' is the most valuable player in an entire league, and refers to the player whose performance is most excellent in the league.
 Similarly, a "Team MVP" is the most valuable player on a team, referring to the player whose team contribution is greatest amongst their teammates.
 In many sports, MVP awards are presented for a specific match—in other words, a player of the match award.
-This is particularly true for high profile matches like championship games.
+This is particularly true for high-profile matches like championship games.
 For example, during a finals championship series, a 'Finals MVP' award would be bestowed upon the most valuable player in the finals game(s).

 Ice hockey player, Wayne Gretzky, has been named MVP more times than any player in the history of the other three North American major professional leagues (MLB, NBA, and NFL).
 He won the award a record nine times during his career, eight consecutively.
 Barry Bonds is second, having won the MVP award seven times in the National League of Major League Baseball (The American League also awards an MVP), although until the 1930s baseball players were only permitted to win the award one time which limited the number of times Babe Ruth could win.
 Kareem Abdul-Jabbar won the NBA MVP award six times, and Michael Jordan won the award five times.
 Peyton Manning won the NFL MVP five times.
-Only five other players have won more than two NFL MVP awards: Jim Brown, Johnny Unitas, Brett Favre, Tom Brady, and Aaron Rodgers.
+Only seven other players have won more than two NFL MVP awards: Jim Brown, Johnny Unitas, Brett Favre, Tom Brady, Aaron Rodgers, Patrick Mahomes and Lamar Jackson.